If you accidentally damage something in your rented home, you probably have to pay for repairs.

 If your home has been damaged by crime, contact the police and ask for a crime report number.

-Tell your landlord if there has been criminal damage to your home.
+Tell your landlord if there has been any criminal damage to your home.
 Report any repairs you need and give your landlord a reasonable time to fix the problem.

 It is not your landlord's responsibility to replace any of your belongings that are stolen or damaged through crime.